-Young adults and adults normally have access to courses offered by NGOs or independent bodies such as the Central European University.
-Those unaccompanied children receiving a protection status before they turn 18 are eligible to aftercare services, which grants them the right to free education and housing until they turn 24.377
+unaccompanied children receiving a protection status before they turn 18 are eligible to aftercare services, which grants them the right to free education and housing.
+Depending on their individual circumstances and the level of education they are receiving, they may benefit from aftercare until they turn 30.
+447